 Shanna Wagnor was ambitious.
 She worked at Salesforce, she exercised daily and she liked to spend time with friends.
 How could she fit an MBA into her busy life without the sacrifice?

 Full-time MBA studies weren't an option.
 She had bills to pay.
 Part-time—now that could work, she realized.
 Shanna did her homework.

 “I did a lot of research.
 I met with as many people as I could.
 I went to the Berkeley-Haas Women’s Dinner in SF.
 I met Courtney Chandler (then program Dean) who gave me advice,” remembers Shanna.

 And that’s what it took.
 Confident that balancing an MBA with work and life could happen, Shanna applied to the Evening & Weekend Berkeley MBA Program, to get ahead and keep her job in the process.

 Balancing the Dream with...Dreamforce

 The biggest event of the year for Salesforce, is Dreamforce., the annual 4-day long event for customers and potential customers.
 It takes a whole year to plan.

-The week of the show, Shanna works 12 hour days.
+The week of the show, Shanna, a senior product marketing manager, works 12 hour days.
 From morning to night, there are presentations, meetings, events, roundtables, parties, and more parties.
 And for Shanna, this time there was school.

 “That week I had to miss Wed-Friday classes and, to be honest, though I went to class the week before, I was distracted… just trying to keep both things moving,” says Shanna.